un1t/django-replicated2/README.md

         DATABASE_ROUTERS = ['django_replicated.routers.ReplicationRouter']

+4. Configure interval in seconds for database replication, during which we'll try not to use slave databases:

+        DATABASE_REPLICATION_INTERVAL = 5

+    The default database replication interval value is 5 seconds.

-4. Configure timeout to exclude a database from the available list after an unsuccessful ping:
+5. Configure timeout to exclude a database from the available list after an unsuccessful ping:

-        DATABASES_DOWNTIME = 20
+        DATABASE_DOWNTIME = 60

     The default downtime value is 60 seconds.